 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;

-2. Create the file application/libraries/CronRunner.php with the following contents:
+Create a new file named application/libraries/CronRunner.php and add the following code:

 <?php